 Every time you see a sponsored post on Facebook, you can click on the arrow icon in the top right corner and ask “Why am I seeing this?”

 Facebook’s answer can be a golden gateway to uncovering an advertiser’s audience targeting methods and adding new ideas in your marketing stack.

 Facebook will show you one or more reasons why the ad is displayed in your Newsfeed.

 In this case, the ad was targeted at people interested in Google Analytics and aged between 22 and 45.

-You could use the Facebook spy intelligence from multiple sponsored posts to uncover your competitors’ ad targeting strategies.
+You can also use Facebook data from multiple sponsored posts to uncover your competitors’ ad targeting strategies.

-But how can you get your competitor’s ads to show up in your Newsfeed?
+But how do you get your competitor’s ads to show up in your Newsfeed?

-You could start by visiting several competitors’ websites.
+You can start by visiting several competitors’ websites.
 Not only will you see their remarketing campaigns, but you’ll also notify Facebook that you’re interested in specific topics.

 As you notice the first remarketing ad by the competitor in your Newsfeed, you can tell Facebook that this ad is useful to you and see even more similar ads in the future.

 The next time your competitions targeting their potential buyers, you’ll be one of them, seeing more and more bottom-of funnel-ads by the brands you’re competing against.